 Industrial zones should be separated from residential via highways or buffer zones.
 Industry generates truck traffic, noise, and pollution.
 Cargo train terminals and harbor connections reduce truck traffic.
 Generic industry upgrades to offices as education increases.

-Best with: Cargo terminals, highway access, buffer zones Stat focus: Highway access > Cargo rail/harbor > Pollution isolation
+Best with: Cargo terminals, highway access, buffer zones — see our builds guide for full setup.
+Stat focus: Highway access > Cargo rail/harbor > Pollution isolation

 Commercial Core (A-Tier)